-Only valid with Option 001 The PHASe command subsystem is valid only with the Phase-Lock option (option 001).
+Only valid with Option 001

+The PHASe command subsystem is valid only with the Phase-Lock option (option 001).
 This command allows you to control the phase offset of the output waveform.
 You can also enable the phase-lock error reporting to generate an error when phase-lock is lost (unlocked).
 See the STATus command for querying the questionable data registers and status byte to verify the unlock condition.

-Subsystem Syntax PHASe :ADJust < radians > < degrees > DEG MINimum MAXimum :ADJust? :REFerence :UNLock:ERRor:STATe OFF ON :UNLock:ERRor:STATe?
+PHASe

+:ADJust? :REFerence

+:UNLock:ERRor:STATe OFF | ON

+:UNLock:ERRor:STATe?